cpfaff/Open-Science-Thesis/README.md

 As you can see you can set content, font and color on of an element, here the `Title` that appears on our titlepage.
 For more see the sections below.

+Notably is as well that you can distiguish betwenn commands that go into the preamble and the ones you can use in your doucument body by their casing.
+While the camel case commands always have to go into the preamble the small case only are suitable for your document body.

 ### Titlepages